 The Christmas tree that adorns Rockefeller Center is typically a Norway spruce.
 The minimum requirement for the tree is that it must be at least 75 feet tall and 45 feet wide in diameter, however, the manager of Rockefeller Center gardens prefers the tree be up to 90 feet tall and proportionally wide.

 The Norway spruce that grow in forests do not typically reach these proportions, so the Rockefeller Center Christmas tree tends to be one that was ornamentally planted in a person's front or backyard.
 There is no compensation offered in exchange for the tree, other than the pride of having donated the tree that appears in Rockefeller Center.

-Over five miles of lights are used to decorate the tree every year.
+More than five miles of lights are used to decorate the tree every year.
 Only the lights and the star decorate the tree.
-After the holiday season ends, the tree is milled, treated and made into lumber that Habitat for Humanity uses for building a home.
+After the holiday season ends, the tree is milled, treated, and made into lumber that Habitat for Humanity uses for building a home.

 Prior to 2007, the tree had been recycled and the mulch was donated to the Boy Scouts.
 The largest portion of the trunk was donated to the U.S. Equestrian team in New Jersey to be used as an obstacle jump.